parrt/msds689/README.md

 By the end of this course, students will be able to:

 1. Describe object-oriented programming and use objects to construct linked lists, trees, and graph data structures
-2. Identify the critical logic and algorithms in the code of others
+2. Identify the essential logic and algorithms in the code of others
 3. Implement critical algorithms, such as sorting, searching, and list manipulations
 4. Create Trie data structures
 5. Design recursive algorithms